Special Prizes

 Next Generation Angels

 Sponsored by The Better Angels Society, these awards are given in recognition of excellence in historical filmmaking to the top three winners in both divisions of the individual documentary category.
 In addition, the first place senior division winner receives the Anne Harrington Award, named for the late longtime friend and colleague of filmmaker Ken Burns.
 The Next Generation Angels Awards are the youth component of the Library of Congress Lavine/Ken Burns Prize for Film, an initiative to support professional filmmakers exploring themes in American history.
+Students who receive these awards will have the opportunity to partake in virtual mentorship sessions with Ken Burns and finalists of the Library of Congress Lavine/Ken Burns Prize for Film.

 United States Marine Corps History